Quansight/Quansight-website/README.md

 2. Import the component from the codebase
 3. Add a new component to `blogAllowedComponents` object.

-### Specifications for Hero images
+### Specifications for Hero Images in Storyblok

-There are two options to add images to Hero component.
+There are two options to add images to the Hero component in Storyblok, for non-blog pages of both the Consulting and Labs sites.

-1. The first one is to add the image in the `General` tab of the Hero component - the image will be used for all screen sizes.
+1. The first one is to add the image in the `General` tab of the Hero component - this image will be used for all screen sizes.
-2. The Second one is to add different images in tabs: Image Mobile, Image Tablet, and Image Desktop.
-While choosing the second one remember to add all three of them.
+2. The second one is to add different images for the three screen sizes in their respective tabs: Image Mobile, Image Tablet, and Image Desktop.
+When choosing this second option, you **MUST** add images for all three screen sizes.

 By default, the images in the Hero component adjust their size to fill the full width of the container box (`objectFit: cover`).
 You can customize this behavior